-Spot cooling CCD and CMOS sensors in machine vision applications can present significant challenges.
+Spot cooling CCD and CMOS sensors in machine vision applications can be challenging.
 The addition of Peltier cooling devices will increase the size, cost, weight and complexity of the imaging system.
 Cooling of the imaging sensors can result in condensation due to surfaces exposed to temperatures below dew point.
 However, many vision systems are contained in a vacuum environment with insulated surfaces on the exterior to prevent condensation build up over time.

 Passive cooling can be quite inefficient for CMOS sensor applications due to airflow limitations.
 This can result in a design that cools slightly above the ambient temperature, which may be above the maximum operating temperature of the CMOS sensor.
 This is common for outdoor applications, where active cooling is often required.
 When using active cooling solutions such as Peltier devices, a heat exchanger is most likely needed to dissipate heat into the air environment.
 Fan cooling or even liquid cooling is required to sufficiently dissipate heat and lower the thermal resistance of the hot side heat exchanger.